pd-giz-dave/fellsafe-uhf/README.md

 # fellsafe-uhf
+The inspiration for this project came primarily from this: http://harrierleague.com/chiptimingdiy/

 ## What is it?
 An open-source hardware and software solution to running club level fell racing events safely and accurately.